Shrimp Scampi Recipe

 Shrimp scampi in a skillet, with a big spoon placed inside to spoon out shrimp.

-Shrimp Scampi is a fantastic dish featuring succulent shrimp in a light but rich sauce made of garlic, wine, parsley, butter, and lemon juice.
-It’s perfect served over pasta or rice, creating a satisfying fancy meal without the ticket price.
-Plus, it’s easy to make, even for beginners in the kitchen, and with just a little prep, you can enjoy this delicious dinner in about 20 minutes.
+It’s perfect served over a pile of pasta or rice, creating a fancy meal without the ticket price.
+Plus, it’s easy to make, even for beginners in the kitchen, and with just a little prep, you can enjoy a delicious shrimp dinner in about 20 minutes.

 What Is Scampi

-• Scampi originally referred to small, lobster-like crustaceans, also known as Dublin Bay Prawns or Norway Lobsters.
+Scampi originally referred to small, lobster-like crustaceans, also known as Dublin Bay Prawns or Norway Lobsters.
 However, the modern “shrimp scampi” typically uses shrimp in a simple garlic, butter, and white wine sauce.

 Ingredients for shrimp scampi in small bowls